-If, at end of the year, a health insurer calculates that they've spent less than the required percentage on medical claims and health care quality improvement measures, then they have to pay a rebate for a portion of the premium cost back to employers or individual policy holders.
+If, after the end of the year, a health insurer calculates that they've spent less than the required percentage on medical claims and health care quality improvement measures, then they have to pay a rebate for a portion of the premium cost back to employers or individual policy holders.
 Employers are required to pass this rebate along to their employees by covering a larger portion of their health care premiums going forward, issuing cash payments, or other means of distributing the rebates back to employees’ health benefits.

 In 2019, nearly 9 million people got MLR rebates, either directly from their insurance companies or passed through from their employers, totaling more than $1.37 billion.1